 Automatically choosing the lowest price provider can lead to poor care levels inside the clinic, detrimental to your recovery progress.

 Working with minimalist care, in a clinic with spartan conditions is not conducive to personal breakthroughs.
 Instead, look for alternative providers with smaller programmes, headcount, and overheads, to strike the right balance.

 Without committing yet, get in touch with at least 3 potential treatment centres and ask about costs and your needs.
 You'll also get some insight here as to how much attention each provider pays and their levels of care.

 Other Avenues For Help

 AA, NA, and the big book groups have millions of followers and attendees, and have been very successful over the years.
-But starting out - you'll need more specialist help for detox.
+But for short term help for detox, you'll need professional assistance.

 Step 4 - Find Objective Reviews